farstreet/HA_ecobloom_ecogarden/README.md

   - Helpers
     -
     - Fish already fed check (input_boolean.ecogarden_fish_fed)
+    - Slider to manually set the brightness of the plant led (input_number.ecogarden_plant_led_brightness)
+    - Dropdown list (input_select.ecogarden_plant_led_mode) to choose between:
+      - Ecogarden Power Save Mode: Plant led is managed automatically by Ecogarden itself (brightness, automatically off after 10pm)
+      - Local Power Save Mode: Brightness of the plant led is managed locally by taking into account the value of the abovementioned slider and the ambient light brightness + plant led turned off when not home or asleep
+      - Manual: Brightness of the plant led is solely based on the value of the abovementioned slider + plant led turned off when not home or asleep

     Helpers are created in the HA back-office (Configuration > Automations & Scenes > Helpers)